bombasticSlacks/Aspirant/Game/Combat.md

 ---

 ### Area Of Effect
-In general, most things will only target a single person however if something (such as a spell) refers to a square or cone of damage.
+In general, most things will only target a single person, however if something (such as a spell) refers to a square or cone of damage.
 A 9m square means a square with a side length of 9m.
 You would choose where you want it and if you miss your attack it scatters in a random direction equal to the number you failed by in meters.
 Determine what direction it scatters at random.

 ### Being in Melee Combat
 If you perform a melee attack (whether it’s successful) on an enemy or they perform an attack on you (whether it’s successful) then you are both considered in melee.
 Anyone who performs a melee attack on anyone in a melee joins the melee.
-During a melee narratively your characters are moving around and connecting weapons though mechanically your character is rooted in place.
-Any time you attempt to move, back out, or cautious step you are no longer in the melee but this may cause people to hurt you as you stop defending to escape.
-While in a melee if the enemies are outnumbered you get a +1 on all combat rolls related to the melee and if they are outnumbered more than 2 to 1 you get a +2.
+During a melee, narratively your characters are moving around and connecting weapons, though mechanically your character is rooted in place.
+Any time you attempt to move, back out, or cautious step you are no longer in the melee, but this may cause people to hurt you as you stop defending to escape.
+While in a melee, if the enemies are outnumbered you get a +1 on all combat rolls related to the melee and if they are outnumbered more than 2 to 1 you get a +2.

 While in melee, you are at a negative to use ranged weapons equal to the largest enemy threat.